Alongkon128/MADT2-Cus.Analytics/Introduction README.md

 10. Week 10 - Project Showcase: Participants presented their final projects and received feedback.
    - Project: [Link to Week 10 Project Folder](./week10)

-## Hands-On Projects

-Throughout the workshop, participants worked on hands-on projects related to each week's topic.
-These projects allowed them to apply the concepts learned and gain practical experience.
-Project topics included building websites, data analysis, machine learning models, and more.

-## Conclusion

-We are thrilled with the enthusiasm and dedication shown by all the participants throughout the 10-week workshop.
-We hope this learning experience has equipped them with valuable skills for their future endeavors in technology.

-## Technical Details

-### Customer Segmentation

-I employed K-means clustering to categorize customers into distinct groups according to their purchasing behavior and preferences.
-This strategic segmentation allowed for more effective marketing strategies and tailored customer experiences.

-### Churn Prediction

-By building a logistic regression model, I predicted customer churn, enabling businesses to proactively address potential attrition and retain valuable customers.

-### Customer Lifetime Value (CLV) Estimation

-Using advanced probabilistic modeling techniques, I estimated the CLV for individual customers, guiding resource allocation and customer prioritization for optimized revenue growth.

-### Recommender System

-The implementation of a collaborative filtering recommender system delivered personalized product recommendations to customers, significantly enhancing customer satisfaction and driving sales.

-## Data Description

-The project utilized a comprehensive dataset containing customer transaction history, demographic information, and interactions with the company's website and products.
-Due to confidentiality, the data cannot be shared publicly.

-## Methodologies and Tools

-I employed Python for data preprocessing, analysis, and model development.
-Essential libraries, such as Pandas, NumPy, Scikit-learn, and Matplotlib, were instrumental throughout the project.

-## Results and Impact

-The project yielded valuable insights into customer preferences, leading to optimized marketing campaigns and improved customer retention.
-The churn prediction model achieved an accuracy of X%, and the personalized recommender system contributed to a Y% increase in sales.

-## How to Review

-As the dataset is not publicly available, I invite you to review the code and project documentation in this repository.
-If you have any inquiries or wish to explore more detailed results, please reach out to me directly.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.